dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 # Case Against Biometrics
 Biometric information is already being abused by governments seeking control and information that facilitates their control and implementation of their policies.
 To create a system that uses biometric information but does not store reconstructable information is challenging at best.

+Even if a system could meet all requirements, malicious actors may still be able to develop ways to hack phone cameras, etc., to gain access to the specific biometric secrets of users.

 The whole idea of implementing biometric information into this project may also turn people away, particularly the very people that would benefit the most from the system.
-The

 # Case for Social Verification
 Social verification is low-tech and requires minimal on-chain storage.
+It also aligns closely with the goals of Effective, which is collaboration.

 Benefits like infinitely recoverable accounts may or may not exist depending on the implementations.

 # Case Against Social Verification
 To successfully run Social Verification, trusted representatives must exist to ensure that this
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzgwNDUwMzYsMTEwMDgwNjQ3OSwtMT
+eyJoaXN0b3J5IjpbLTE4NzA3ODM3NzMsMTEwMDgwNjQ3OSwtMT
 Q4Nzk2NTg1Myw4NDMzMjU1MzIsMTUxNDcwNjQyNiwtNzcxNDcx
 NzA5LC0yMDAwODE5OTIyLDE2NjU3NjgxNjQsMTc0NDc5NjM1MS
 wzNTczMTY3NCw3MzA5OTgxMTZdfQ==